Port of Philadelphia: Shipyard

 Hog Island was once the largest shipyard in the nation.
-In 1917, as part of the World War I effort, the US government contracted American International Shipbuilding to build ships and a shipyard at Hog Island.
+In 1917, as part of the World War I effort, the U.S. government contracted American International Shipbuilding to build ships and a shipyard at Hog Island.
 At the time Hog Island was the largest shipyard in the world, with 50 slipways.
-The first ship (named SS Quistconck for the Lenape name for the site) was christened August 5, 1918, by Edith Bolling Wilson, wife of US president Woodrow Wilson.
+The first ship, named SS Quistconck for the Lenape name for the site, was christened August 5, 1918, by Edith Bolling Wilson, wife of U.S. president Woodrow Wilson.

 The Philly Shipyard is a private company operating on what was once the Philadelphia Naval Shipyard.